Well if you read my post about what winter is really like in Canada, you’ll have figured out that you need a whole lot of winter gear to survive it.

 If you’re wearing really good socks, then you can survive most of winter in average fall boots.
 Wool is the best option here, but if you’re allergic, look for non-wool thermal socks (but make sure they fit into your boots if they’re the really thick kind).

-Then you need wool, wool and more wool
+Number Four: Wool, wool and more wool

 When I discovered this, I bought wool everything, and that’s all I will wear in winter.
 Wool socks, wool hats, wool gloves.
 Everything else was a waste of money and did nothing to keep me warm, and I was miserable.